rishavpandey43/rishavpandey43/README.md

 - 👯 I’m looking to start writing blogs and technical write-ups.

-- ⚡ Fun fact: I love to ride bike, roam around the globe and read books.
+- ⚡ Fun fact: I love to ride bike, roam around the globe, explore new things and read books.

 ## 📈 My GitHub Stats: